alethena/Share-Dispenser-Two-Sided/README.md

 * `uint256 public spreadBSP` The company can decide to fix a spread between bid and ask prices.
 This is again expressed in basis points.
 Example: A value of 9500 corresponds to a spread of 5%, which means that the buyback price (i.e. the amount of XCHF a shareholder selling their shares to the company) will be reduced by 5%.

-Pricing Model:
+**Pricing Model**

-The price is adjusted according to the available supply.
+* The price is adjusted according to the available supply.
-Initially a total of `uint256 public initialNumberOfShares` shares are allocated (i.e. sent to) the share dispenser contract.
+* Initially a total of `uint256 public initialNumberOfShares` shares are allocated (i.e. sent to) the share dispenser contract.
-The first share is to be sold at price `uint256 public minPriceInXCHF` and the last at price `uint256 public initialNumberOfShares`.
+* The first share is to be sold at price `uint256 public minPriceInXCHF` and the last at price `uint256 public initialNumberOfShares`.
 Inbetween a linear interpolation is used, please see the pricing documentation for details and formulas.
-This is implemented in the `getCumulatedPrice` and `getCumulatedBuyBackPrice` functions which both take two arguments, namely the number of shares to be bought/sold and the number of shares currently available.
-There is a relation between buy and sell prices in the sense that, assuming zero spread, buying shares and subsequently selling them straight away should have no effect apart from transactions fees spent.
+* The pricing functions are implemented in the `getCumulatedPrice` and `getCumulatedBuyBackPrice` functions which both take two arguments, namely the number of shares to be bought/sold and the number of shares currently available.
+* There is a relation between buy and sell prices in the sense that, assuming zero spread, buying shares and subsequently selling them straight away should have no effect apart from transactions fees spent.

-If the company additionally supplies XCHF or if a spread is set, a situation can occur where the number of shares held by the contract exceeds `initialNumberOfShares`.
+* If the company additionally supplies XCHF or if a spread is set, a situation can occur where the number of shares held by the contract exceeds `initialNumberOfShares`.
 In this case, the share surplus will be sold at price `minPriceInXCHF`.

-The buy and sell sides can be separately enabled/disabled through the variables `bool public buyEnabled` and `bool public sellEnabled`.
+* The buy and sell sides can be separately enabled/disabled through the variables `bool public buyEnabled` and `bool public sellEnabled`.

-**The buy process**
+**The Buy Process**

 To buy shares the user first grants a sufficient XCHF allowance to the dispenser smart contract.
 Then the user calls the function `buyShares` with one argument, the number of shares to buy.